 - Within three week days of the meeting with the faculty member, the student may request in writing that the appropriate dean call a meeting to include the student, faculty member, and program director, if any, within five working days. - After this meeting, the dean will send all parties involved a written recommendation within three week days. - Students who do not agree with the recommendation in Step 2 may appeal to the Academic Appeals Committee within three week days.
-This appeal must be submitted, in writing, to the Vice President for Academic Affairs.
+This appeal must be submitted, in writing, to the Provost & Vice President, Academic and Student Affairs.

-- Students initiate appeals to the Academic Appeals Committee (within three days of notification of outcome of Step 2) by requesting a hearing through the Office of the Vice President for Academic Affairs.
+- Students initiate appeals to the Academic Appeals Committee (within three days of notification of outcome of Step 2) by requesting a hearing through the Office of the Provost & Vice President, Academic and Student Affairs.
 A hearing will be scheduled as quickly as possible and all parties to the appeal will be informed of the date, time, and place of the meeting.
 The faculty member will delay recording the grade for the work in question until the appeal is decided. - The Academic Appeals Committee will decide whether evidence sustains or does not sustain such charges of academic dishonesty and whether the penalty is consistent with the faculty member's stated policies on their syllabus.
-A decision will be recommended to the Vice President for Academic Affairs, whose decision is final unless different from the recommendation of the committee.
+A decision will be recommended to the Provost & Vice President, Academic and Student Affairs, whose decision is final unless different from the recommendation of the committee.
 In such cases, the student may appeal to the College President whose decision is final. - If evidence does not sustain such charges in the opinion of the committee and the Vice President for Academic Affairs, all records in the student's file related to this charge will be expunged.
 If evidence does sustain the charges and the appeal relates to the penalty, the committee may recommend the following actions: a.
 The assigned penalty will be supported. b.
-The faculty member may be asked to reconsider the penalty in question. - The Vice President for Academic Affairs will communicate in writing a decision to the student, faculty member, and Dean of Students no later than three week days after the hearing.
+The faculty member may be asked to reconsider the penalty in question. - Provost & Vice President, Academic and Student Affairs will communicate in writing a decision to the student, faculty member, and Dean of Students no later than three week days after the hearing.

-Recurring violations of Academic Dishonesty If the student is reported to have violated the Academic Honesty Policy repeatedly, the Assistant Dean of Students (Bethlehem) or the Associate Dean of Students (Monroe) shall request the Discipline Committee to consider the student's dismissal from the college.
+Recurring violations of Academic Dishonesty If the student is reported to have violated the Academic Honesty Policy repeatedly, the Assistant Dean of Students (Bethlehem) or the Associate Dean of Students (Pocono) shall request the Discipline Committee to consider the student's dismissal from the college.